Summary: Do you want to be able to see what you can’t see? There are ways to make the invisible visible. Keep reading.

 Is her toss, serve, forehand, or backhand the strongest?
 Whether you play tennis or not, learn from a master of the court.

-If she only perfected what she was best at, what she was most comfortable with, would she have become such a formidable tennis star?
+If she only perfected what she was best at and most comfortable with, would she have become such a formidable tennis star?
 Perhaps she would have been good, really, really, good, but maybe not great.

 Those I know who are excellent at tennis (not me) often say the backhand is the most challenging.
-However, many games, in tennis and in life, are lost because while strengths are leveraged, weaknesses stay just that, weaknesses.
+However, in tennis and life, many games are lost because while strengths are leveraged, weaknesses stay just that, weaknesses.

-And on the emotional side, it is more than just taking a stand for what you believe, more than just hitting the problems with a harder force, that comes into play.
+And on the emotional side, it is more than just taking a stand for what you believe, more than just hitting the problems with a more complicated force that comes into play.

 She saw ALL sides of the game, physical, mental, and emotional.

 No need for burnout or anxiety because you cannot see clearly what your next steps could be.
-Contact me at email@example.com or call 570-233-1042 for a strategy session.
+Contact us for a strategy session.